-The investment relates to 811 Class C non-voting participating shares obtained as consideration for the disposal of Stem Med (Note 13(c)).
+The investment securities relate to 811 Class C non-voting participating shares in Regenosis Gero-Science Fund SP obtained by the Company as consideration for the disposal of its entire 55.2% stake in Stem Med during the year ended 31 December 2021.

-On initial recognition of the above investment securities, the Group has elected irrevocably to present subsequent changes in fair value through other comprehensive income.
-Details on the fair value measurement of the investment securities are disclosed in Notes 27(c) and 27(d) to the financial statements.
+On initial recognition of the above investment securities, the Group had elected irrevocably to present subsequent changes in fair value through other comprehensive income.
+Details on the fair value measurement of the investment securities for the year ended 31 December 2021 are disclosed in Notes 28(c) and 28(d) to the financial statements.